Hindu Temple and Cultural Center of Iowa

 Hindu Temple and Cultural Center of Iowa is a Hindu Temple located in Madrid, Iowa.
 It is the first Hindu temple to be built in Iowa.

 History

 The idea to build a temple first came about in the late 1990s by local Hindus in the Madrid area.
 The Suhai family initially raised $25,000 and eventually the Hindu community managed to raise over 1.2 million dollars.
-The temple construction was completed in June of 2005.
+The temple construction was completed in June 2005.